What is

 Speech Disorder

-A speech disorder can significantly affect the production of certain sounds during speech.
-It often stems from challenges in coordinating the necessary muscles and movements inside the mouth required for speech production.
-Common types of speech disorders include articulation, phonological, and fluency disorders.
+A speech disorder can affect a child’s ability to produce certain sounds correctly, making it harder for them to communicate clearly.
+These challenges often stem from difficulties in coordinating the muscles and movements needed for speech.
+Common speech disorders include articulation, phonological, and fluency disorders.

 Language Disorder